fedjes/rsschool-cv-old/cv.md

 ### [GitHub](https://github.com/fedjes) ###

-Briefly About Myself:
+## Briefly About Myself: ##

-I’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.

-I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.
+I have worked in other fields in recent years.
+In this specialty I have no experience.
+Self-motivated, energetic, responsible, proactive, attentive.
+Able to learn and understand new concepts, ideas and technologies.
+Communicative, able to work in a team.
+Stress-resistant, mobile.
+Always trying to do my best or looking for ways to solve problems.

 ## Skills and Proficiency: ##
 * HTML, CSS